Svetlana Mugoša-Antić

-Svetlana Antić, née Mugoša (born November 13, 1964 in Podgorica, Montenegro), is a former Yugoslav handball player who competed in the 1984 Summer Olympics and in the 1988 Summer Olympics.
+Svetlana Antić, née Mugoša (born 13 November 1964, in Titograd, SR Montenegro, SFR Yugoslavia), is a Yugoslav handball player who competed in the 1984 Summer Olympics and in the 1988 Summer Olympics.

 In 1984, she was a member of the Yugoslav handball team, which won the gold medal.
 She played three matches and scored two goals.
 Four years later, she was part of the Yugoslav team that finished fourth.
 She played all five matches and scored 15 goals.

 She later competed in the women's tournament at the 2000 Summer Olympics, representing Austria.

+She is the sister of Ljiljana Mugoša, who also played on the 1984 Gold winning team.
+They also played together at USM Gagny.